rafdiafer/cloud-phoenix-terraform/README.md

 | mongo_root_pass | -      | MongoDB Root user password |
 | aws_public_key_path | -      | Public key location |

-As described on the table above, the github_personal_token must be exported as an environment variable from the system.
+As described on the table above, the github_personal_token can be exported as an environment variable from the system.

 ```bash
 $ export GITHUB_PERSONAL_TOKEN = (Your personal token here)